Bealze/Dayz-Sa/README.md

 ::DayZServer_64.exe path
 set DAYZ-SA_SERVER_LOCATION="######"   <-----  Edit

-### Installing
+### After Installing or skipped Install

-A step by step  example that tell you how to your_install_location_\dayz\mpmissions\dayzOffline.chernarusplus <- location of int.c file.
+A step by step  example that tell you where to locate needed mission file your_install_location_\dayz\mpmissions\dayzOffline.chernarusplus <- location of int.c file.

 ## Acknowledgments